 Rest assured that sausage gravy can be perfectly exposed to frost without bad results!

 It is possible to freeze gravy, and it is also extremely simple.

 - Allow the previously cooked meal to cool before freezing sausage gravy.
 It can’t be too hot or even too warm.
 However, because it contains meat and dairy, don’t keep it out for more than an hour.

-- Scoop it into the hermetic tank, or make a thick frost-resistant pouch out of it.
+- Scoop it into the airtight tank, or make a thick frost-resistant pouch.
 In any case, the container, whether hard or soft, must not allow air to enter.
 This will protect the contents from freezer burn and premature spoiling.

 - Finally, the goodie may be transferred safely into the frosting camera.

 Of course, it is preferable to label the tank with the date the contents were maintained.
-This way, you’ll know when to expect spoiling.
+This way, you’ll know when to expect to spoil.

 What is the best way to reheat sausage gravy?

-Despite the fact that this question is frequently asked about a variety of other cuisines, and that it frequently necessitates specific expertise in order to avoid tainting the food, gravy is a lucky ticket for any amateur chef.
+Even though this question is frequently asked about a variety of other cuisines and it frequently necessitates specific expertise to avoid tainting the food, gravy is a lucky ticket for any amateur chef.